Today's Articles

 Iginla admired other black hockey players, including Edmonton Oilers goaltender Grant Fuhr.
 Emulating Fuhr, Iginla played goaltender in his first two years of organized hockey before switching to the right wing.
 He is also an ambassador with the NHL Diversity program, which supports youth hockey organizations that offer economically disadvantaged kids the opportunity to play.
 Since 2008, he has been a hockey spokesperson for Scotiabank, appearing in commercials and at events supporting its grassroots hockey programs and for Samsung Canada.

-Iginla is an avid golfer and a regular Calgary Flames Celebrity Charity Golf Classic participant.
-Iginla is married to his high school sweetheart, Kara, and the couple has three children: daughter Jade and sons Tij and Joe.
-They had been dating since they were in eighth grade.
+Iginla is an avid golfer and a regular participant in the Calgary Flames Celebrity Charity Golf Classic.
+He is married to his high school sweetheart, Kara, and the couple has three children: daughter Jade and sons Tij and Joe.
+They have been dating since eighth grade.
 Since retiring, Iginla has resided in Chestnut Hill, Massachusetts.
-His number 12 was retired by the Flames during a pre-game ceremony on March 2, 2019.
+The Flames retired his number 12 during a pre-game ceremony on March 2, 2019.

 To become a Professional Athlete